Graduate Certificate in Dairy Herd Health

 This is a distance programme that is delivered on-line through the use of problem-based learning with current herd problems providing the necessary material.

 Next Cycle: APPLICATIONS ARE NOW BEING ACCEPTED FOR AUGUST 2018.
-Applications should be completed online at http://www.ucd.ie/apply/.
-For further information please contact firstname.lastname@example.org
+Online applications should be completed at http://www.ucd.ie/apply/.
+Please contact email@example.com for more information, expressions of interest and general enquiries.

 What will I learn from the UCD Graduate Certificate in Dairy Herd Health programme?